Leg0saM/NumpadEmu/README.md

 # NumpadEmu
-Little numpad emulator originally made for myself to use numpad buttons on laptops and keyboards without numpad
+Little numpad emulator originally made for myself to use numpad buttons on laptops and keyboards without numpad.
+Made for win11 x64

 How to use:
 "Pause Break" — turn Numpad on/off